How to avoid the five most common direct marketing mistakes

 I’ve tried direct marketing in the past and it didn’t work so I need to know what I’m doing wrong!

-To answer that, I’d need more details but I suspect the problem might be linked to one of these five common direct marketing mistakes:
+To answer that, I needed more details but if you’re in a similar situation, I suspect the problem might be linked to one of these five common direct marketing mistakes: